cysabi/boo-yah.ink/README.md

 This is a shortcut to the boo-yah document, and it's respective files.

+## Usage
+### To access the doc
+Simply go to `boo-yah.ink` and you'll be automatically redirected to the google doc.

+### To access all of the images
+Go to `img.boo-yah.ink` to see a list of links to each of the images.

+### To get a direct link to any of the images
+The images are located at `img.boo-yah.ink/{color}`.
+Replace `color` with the color of the inkling alt you want.

 ## Credits

 Huge thanks to [Kise](https://twitter.com/KiseSeryuu_AOA/) and [Saff](https://twitter.com/Big_Saffron/) for the doc and images respectively.